 “It’s arguable that Boscastle was the quintessential flood surge event that stuck in the public’s

-consciousness at the time because it looked so terrible as the water swept through the valley,” says Greg Gladwell, chief executive officer, U.K. and Ireland, Crawford & Company.
+consciousness at the time because it looked so terrible as the water swept through the valley,” says Benedict Burke, Chief Client Officer, Crawford & Company.
 “This was an extremely challenging incident to handle, with a total loss situation for many homes and businesses, particularly the tourist trade on which the region relies so heavily.”

-The upshot, says Gladwell, is that 10 years on, despite a bumpy ride, the insurance industry appears to be maintaining its side of the bargain on floods.
+The upshot, says Burke, is that 10 years on, despite a bumpy ride, the insurance industry appears to be maintaining its side of the bargain on floods.

 “As the embryonic Flood Re begins to take shape, all we can ask of our institutions is that they learn and adapt and while there remain many challenges in facing the U.K.’s considerable flood risk problem (The Association of British Insurers estimates an average of £1bn+ per annum), catastrophic incidents like Boscastle, Carlisle a year later, and Tewkesbury three summers later, have provided valuable experience from which we have learned a great deal.

 “Now as adjusters our contracts are much more inclusive and include a specific reference to surge handling,” says Burke.
 “Meanwhile we have a considerable range of partnership arrangements in place with experts, consultants, engineers, builders and contractors so that flood-hit property owners can be well supported.
 Finally, while we have to remain a lean operation in order to provide value to our customers, Crawford has implemented robust overflow relationships so that surge events like the Boscastle flood can receive a prompt response from expert adjusters.”